arthurbcoelho/arthurbcoelho/README.md

 - 🌱 I’m currently learning React and Django
 - 👯 I’m looking to collaborate on any Python project

 I started my studies in 2019, firstly learning C++.
-My main goal is to become a back-end developer.
+My main goal is to become a developer.
 I've been studying Python for more than a year, that's my "main" language so far.

 I feel ready to start working on software development, I'm currently looking for an oportunity to start.